Hudson Valley New York

 Martha Washington kept house here during the Revolutionary War, entertaining husband George’s troops and military partners.
 Ramble over forts and battlefields and into homes owned by Americans who helped found the United States.
 Small manor house demonstrations offer tastes of colonial cooking and show off other skills that we would deem “crafts” today.

-Speaking of crafts, there are two major craft villages here, Woodstock and Sugar Loaf.
+Speaking of crafts, there are three major craft villages here, Catskill, Woodstock and Sugar Loaf.
 Dedicated to the art of the handmade, shops frequently contain the studios of the owners who will gladly tell you about their skilled approach.
 Inveterate shoppers are dazzled by the range of options, from artisan clothing to discount designer wear.
 Boutiques abound, as do hundreds of antiques shops for collectors and those who just fancy a piece of vintage Hudson Valley.

 Vintage spirits still inhabit historic places, rising up to meet guests when, well, the spirit moves them.
 A collection of haunted sites throughout the valley are open throughout the year.
 Even if you don’t meet the resident ghosts, that light touch on your arm or cool breeze at the back of your neck might just be their way of communicating with you.